Why Agile will never be a project management framework

 Good practices not unique to Agile

-Many Agile purists talk about it as if the following only ever happens in Agile, or were invented by Agile.
+Many Agile purists talk as if the following only ever happens in Agile, or were invented by Agile.
 Neither is true as all the following have been employed on well-run (non-Agile) projects for decades (well before the Manifesto in 2001):

 - Face-to-face communication (on all key issues and questions).

-- Daily communication around issues and progress.
+- Daily communication around issues and current work.

-- Use of iterations.
+- Use of iterations, mock-ups and early demonstrations.

-- Early and frequent review of deliverables.
+- Early and frequent end-user review of deliverables.

 All of the above help to minimise re-work and issues on projects and hence speed up the delivery process, while increasing confidence that the deliverables will meet users real needs.